Neil2033/Neil2033/README.md

-I'm Gautham Bansal pursuing my bachelor's degree from National Institute of Technology, Raipur.
-I am a tech enthusiast & an open-source contributor.
-I am always open to collaborating on projects and innovative/disruptive ideas.
+I'm Prudhvi Thimmareddy pursuing my bachelor's degree in Electrical Engineering from National Institute of Technology, Raipur.
+I'm a tech enthusiast & an open-source contributor.
+I am always open to collaborate on projects and innovative/disruptive ideas.
 Feel free to approach (emoji).